Marszpace/cmsGroupMinPrereq/README.md

 GroupMin with Prerequisite Grading for CMS.

 ## Prerequisites for installing
-1. The path of CMS must be available in the global scope, i.e. you must be able to import cms from anywhere.
-You may achieve this by installing CMS in the system
-2. You must have a virtual environment of CMS, which is at, for example ~/cms_venv/ (you may replace this with your own directory)
+You must have a virtual environment of CMS, which is at, for example ~/cms_venv/ (you may replace this with your own directory).
+This is the virtual environment where CMS is installed and where you run CMS from.

 ## Installation
 ```bash